Exploring the Best Chicago Street Art

-No matter where you are in this city, you probably won’t be able to go more than a couple of blocks without seeing Chicago street art.
-Whether it’s a new, young artist just tagging an alleyway or a curated mural that climbs up the side of a ten-story building, the city is splashed with art and color at every turn.
-Each neighborhood has its own heritage and history that goes into the art and brings it to life.
-Here are the top spots to check out in Chicago.
+No matter where you live or stay in this city, you probably won’t go more than a couple of blocks without seeing Chicago street art.
+Whether it comes from a new, young artist tagging an alleyway or an established muralist whose colors climb up the side of a ten-story building, talented painters splash this city with art and color at every turn.
+And, because each neighborhood carries its own heritage and history, that background enters into the art and brings it to life.

-Looking to move to Chicago so you can explore the Chicago street art scene?
-Reach out to AptAmigo and we will help you find your dream apartment stress-free!
+Looking to move to Chicago so that you can explore the Chicago street art scene?
+Reach out to AptAmigo, and we will help you find your dream apartment stress-free.

 Must Visit: Best Bars in the South Loop and Top Chicago Breweries